KrisCowie/Radiology-Report-Generation/README.md

 NEGATIVE consolidations identified pneumothorax

-With the following neural network using those generated results as the inputs for writing a complete radiology report
+With the following neural network using those generated results as the inputs for writing a complete radiology report:

 "Compared to previous examination, there is a significant imporvement in aeration bilaterally, with improved bilateral airspace opacities.
 Currently, there are only minimal streaky opacities in the bilateral midlung..."